jackfranklin/dotfiles/README.md

 # Jack's Dotfiles

-My dotfiles for Vim and ZSH.
-Shamelessly stolen from tonnes of dotfile repositories I found online.
+My dotfiles for Vim, ZSH, Fish (which I'm trying!) and many other things.
+Mostly taken from endless googling and reading of other people's dotfiles.

+Note that these aren't designed to be droppable onto your machine - lots of stuff is specific to me :)

 Files are symlinked into the proper location, and have the `.` added.
 For example: